Sedhulingam/Mongodb-Monitoring-using-Prometheus-and-Grafana/README.md

 Before we get started, make sure you have the following prerequisites:

   1. A MongoDB instance running on your system or a remote server.
-  2. Prometheus is installed on your system or a remote server.
+  2. Prometheus is installed on your system or a remote server.<No need>
   3. Grafana installed on your system or a remote server (optional).

 # How to install Mongodb in local machine